Connect with others who understand.

 Written by Sarah Winfrey

-If you or someone you love is living with severe hemophilia A or hemophilia B, you’re likely well aware of the risk of painful and debilitating joint bleeds.
-Bleeding episodes in the joints can be painful and cause problems at the time of the bleed, and they can do long-term damage too.
+If you or someone you love is living with severe hemophilia A or hemophilia B, you’re likely well aware that joint bleeds can be painful and cause long-term damage.
 It’s important to learn how to protect your joints from injury.

 Symptoms of Joint Bleeds

-Joint bleeds can be painful and make it hard to move around.
+Hemarthrosis, the medical term for bleeding into joints, can be painful and make it hard to move.
 One MyHemophiliaTeam member wrote, “I just had a bleed in both of my elbow joints.
 What could be worse?
 I can’t eat and am unable to do the usual things.
-Can’t lay down and get up, can’t brush my teeth.”
+Can’t lie down and get up, can’t brush my teeth.”

 Some people realize right away when they have a joint bleed, though it may take a while if the joint is large and the bleed is small.
 Symptoms of a joint bleed include: